 !
 You are therefore inside a very important tomb for the poet!
 This concealed and sacred knowledge about Rennes is certainly not to be violated, criticised, or tampered with!

-Like Theseus, the searcher should follow the thread that is the guide that will help keep you on the correct path and escape the confusion.
+Like Theseus, the searcher should follow the thread that is the guide that will help keep you on the correct path.
 Use the clews to create

 and maintain a record that tracks all the avenues available to you to explore and to solve.
 This will allow you to backtrack — reversing earlier decisions and trying alternatives.
 In this way you will